MaterializeInc/materialize/doc/developer/mzbuild.md

 fancy_1  | 🎩 load
 fancy_fancy_1 exited with code 0
 ```

+The argument you pass to `--mz-find` is the name of the directory containing the
+`mzcompose.yml`.
+Don't worry: if this directory name is not unique across the
+entire repository, `mzcompose` will complain.

 Notice how `mzcompose` automatically acquired images for not just
 `fancy-loadgen` but all of its dependencies before delegating to Docker Compose